ipnade/AutoSnake3D/README.md

    ```

 ## Usage
-- Launch the script to watch the AI-controlled snake in action.
+- Launch the script to watch the AI-controlled snake in action!

-- Press 'G' to toggle between normal and grayscale color modes.
+- Press 'G' to toggle the grayscale colour mode
-- Press 'K' to trigger the death animation (debug feature).
+- Press 'K' to kill the snake
-- Press 'T' to add a tail segment (debug feature).
+- Press 'T' to add a tail segment
+- Press 'C' to toggle auto-rotation on/off
+- Press 'P' to toggle particles on/off

 ## Planned Features
-- **Customization Options:** Adjustable settings for colors, speed, AI behavior, and more.
+- **Customization Options:** Adjustable settings for colors and more
-- **Performance Optimizations:** Improving efficiency for lower resource usage.
+- **Performance Optimizations:** Improving efficiency for lower resource usage

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.